 Here's What To Do Today

 If you're not asking, “what should I do with all this information, Anne?”
-Well, now I'm giving you a next step.
+Well, now I'm giving you the next step.
 These are super simple and give you the most basic first steps to take.

-That's why I created this downloadable worksheet to give you some step by step actions you can take every day this week to get that much closer to who your customers are and what's on their wish list:
+That's why I created this downloadable worksheet to give you some step by step actions you can take every day this week to get that much closer to who your customers are and what's on their wish list.

 First – know that you aren't going to become a data mining expert today.
 In fact, I do bits and pieces of these as I need information and that's what works best for me.
-I usually have a question in my mind and then head to analytics or social media or my email to figure out the answer.
+I usually have a question in my mind and then head to analytics or social media or by email to figure out the answer.

 Do even one or two things I mention in this article and you'll be ahead of many others who don't pay attention or play detective like this.